 Olivia d’Abo is a triple threat.
-In a field, where career longevity is rare and versatility even rarer, who has seamlessly moved through theater, film, television, and music accomplishing success in all.
+In a field where career longevity is rare and versatility even rarer, she has seamlessly moved through theater, film, television, and music accomplishing success in all.
 Further, the British born actress continues to gain recognition with her ability to shift from comedy to drama with intelligence and grace.

 She made her Broadway debut playing Gwendolyn Pigeon in New York in the sold out run of Matthew Broderick and Nathan Lane’s The Odd Couple and appeared in the West Coast version with Jason Alexander and Martin Short at the Veteran theatre.